Battle of Jalula

-The Battle of Jalula was fought between Sassanid Empire and Rashidun Caliphate soon after conquest of Ctesiphon.
+The Battle of Jalula was fought between the Sasanian Empire and the Rashidun Caliphate soon after the conquest of Ctesiphon.

-After the capture of Ctesiphon, several detachments were immediately sent to the west to capture Qarqeesia and Heet the forts at the border of the Byzantine empire.
+After Ctesiphon fell following a siege, several detachments were immediately sent to the west to capture Qarqeesia and Heet, the forts at the border of the Byzantine Empire.
 Several strong Persian armies were still active north-east of Ctesiphon at Jalula and north of the Tigris at Tikrit and Mosul.
 The greatest threat of all was the Persian concentration at Jalula.
 After withdrawal from Ctesiphon, the Persian armies gathered at Jalula north-east of Ctesiphon, a place of strategic importance from where routes led to Iraq, Khurasan and Azerbaijan.
 The Persian forces at Jalula were commanded by General Mihran.
-His deputy was General Farrukhzad a brother of General Rostam Farrokhzād, who had commanded the Persian forces at the Battle of Qadisiyyah.
+His deputy was General Farrukhzad, a brother of General Rostam Farrokhzād, who had commanded the Persian forces at the Battle of Qadisiyyah.
 As instructed by the Caliph Umar, Saad ibn Abi Waqqas reported all the matter to Umar.
 The Caliph decided to deal with Jalula first; his plan was first to clear the way north before any decisive action against Tikrit and Mosul.
-Umar appointed Hashim ibn Uthba to the expedition to Jalula.
+Umar appointed Hashim ibn Utba to the expedition to Jalula.
 Some time in April 637, Hashim marched at the head of 12,000 troops from Ctesiphon and after defeating the Persians at the Battle of Jalula, laid siege to Jalula for seven months, until it surrendered on the usual terms of Jizya.

 Prelude

-After capturing Ctesiphon, several detachments were immediately sent west to capture Qarqeesia and Heet, forts at the border of Byzantine empire.
+After capturing Ctesiphon, several detachments were immediately sent west to capture Qarqeesia and Heet, forts at the border of Byzantine Empire.
 Strong Persian garrisons north-east of Ctesiphon at Jalula and north of Tigris at Tikrit and Mosul, posed a threat to Muslim invaders.
 The greatest threat of all was the Persian concentration at strategic fort of Jalula.

 The Persian forces at Jalula were commanded by general Mihran Razi.
 His deputy was General Farrukhzad a brother of General Rostam Farrokhzād, who commanded Persian forced at Battle of Qadisiyyah.

 Jalula was a town of great strategic importance, a bottle-neck to Northern Iraq.
 To have Jalula under the rule meant to have the gate to Northern Iraq.
 Persians therefore expected an attack on Jalula.
 Defense of Jalula was also very important for the strength of Empire and maintain order in the far flung frontiers of the Persian Empire.

 As instructed by the Caliph Umar, Saad ibn Abi Waqqas, Muslim commander in chief on the Persian front, reported all the strategic situation to Umar who decided to deal with Jalula first.
 His plan was to first clear his rear before any decisive action further north against Tikrit and Mosul.
-Umar appointed Hashim ibn Uthba to the expedition of Jalula.
+Umar appointed Hashim ibn Utba to the expedition of Jalula.
 Some time in April 637, Hashim marched at the head of 12,000 troops from Ctesiphon and made contact with Persians outside Jalula fort.